 I was fortunate enough to run several outdoor centres and climb in some incredible places with inspiring people, some now lifelong friends.
 I met fabulous people in South America, Canada, Africa, Nepal, Iceland, Norway and various other places.
 I also learnt how to thrive in a remote and harsh environment; and take calculated risks – which is what we do in the outdoors sometimes.
 On leaving the army I ran my own outdoors company before working many wonderful years in Outlook Expeditions, a youth expedition company, finishing as Technical Director.
 Leaping back into the public sector, I was a local authority (Highlands) Outdoor Education Officer where I again worked closely with schools supporting their adventures and I confess, sneaking out into the hills in the evenings and watching the sun go down over the West Coast.

-Now I am a Winter Mountaineering and Climbing Instructor (WMCI) as well as a Mountain Bike Leader, Nordic ski instructor and International Mountain Leader.
+Now I am a Winter Mountaineering and Climbing Instructor (WMCI) and member of AMI as well as a Mountain Bike Leader, Nordic Ski Instructor and member of BASI and International Mountain Leader and member of BAIML.
 I am also a first aid trainer and associate with the First Aid Training Cooperative and an adventure activity technical adviser.
 I am an Accredited Practitioner of the Institute of Outdoor Learning (APIOL), a Fellow of the Royal Geographical Society and a Member of the Alpine Club.
 In my spare time I race in and coach triathlon with Stirling Triathlon Club.
 I have completed 3 iron distant events to date.
 And finally …….
-I have just finished my Open University degree – a lengthy, but rewarding process!
+I finished my Open University degree in 2019 – a lengthy, but rewarding process!